 - Receive a Registered Nurse Certification.

-- Enroll and complete an RN to BSN/MSN Nurse Practitioner program.
+- Enroll and complete an RN to BSN/MSN Nurse Practitioner program from an accredited school like Capella University, Georgetown University, Kaplan University, South University, or University of Cincinnati.

 - Obtain NP certification and proper licensure, which varies by state.